eaglevisionsolutions/master-salon/README.md

 ## Support

-For questions, feature requests, or support, please open an issue or contact [support@salonspa.com](mailto:support@eaglevisionsolutions.ca).
+For questions, feature requests, or support, please open an issue or contact [support@eaglevisionsolutions.ca](mailto:support@eaglevisionsolutions.ca).